PiratedVirus/PiP-mode-for-GO-questions/README.md

-# PiP-mode-for-GO-questions
+# GATE-Calc-and-PiP-mode-for-GO-questions
-YouTube like Picture in Picture mode for question contents of Gateoverflow.in
+GATE Virtual Calc & YouTube like Picture in Picture mode for question contents of Gateoverflow.in